Why Camping Grounds in New Zealand Are the Perfect Choice

 Fees and bookings

 With the exception of council-owned holiday parks, the majority of council campgrounds are cheap (around $10 per person per night) or even free, with some falling under the category of 'freedom camping'.
-To find council camps, check out Rankers or pop in to the local i-Site for more information and to book.
+To find council campgrounds, check out Rankers or search for the local council for more information and to book.

 Fees and bookings